 And don’t be deceived into thinking that make-and-take parties are best for girls.
 Guys can definitely get in on the activities.

 For instance, Creative Arts Studio in Royal Oak offers lots for little tough guys, says owner David Fredenburg.
-Although they may not be interested in making jewelry, they do enjoy the create-a-bears, and pottery painting is fun for boys, too.
+Although they may not be interested in making jewelry, pottery painting is fun for boys, too.

 “Boys particularly like the clay football helmets and robots that are ready to be painted and fired later,” he says.